Anzar-Ahmed/SOC-Lab-Portfolio/01-Phishing-Analysis/01-Email-Header-Analysis/README.md

 | **01** | Your Bank Account has been blocked due to unusual activities   | `alerts@chase.com`       | SPF: Pass* / DMARC: Pass* / DKIM: Timeout | 🔴 **Malicious** |
 | **02** | Rachel, cosmicfusiontech.com will expire in 7 days - renew now | `renewals@namecheap.com` | SPF: Pass / DMARC: Fail* / DKIM: Fail* | 🔴 **Malicious** |

-> ⚠️ **Important Security Note:** In both cases, basic gateway filters failed to block these emails because the attackers used trusted platforms (ProtonMail & SendGrid).
-The phishing attempts were only caught by performing a manual **Domain Alignment Check**.

 ---